Remwlp/MLLM_Analogy/MLLM_as_Explainer/README.md

-We only provide dataset explained by MLLM for the time being.
+We only provide partial dataset explained by MLLM for the time being.